HEAPLab/TAFFO/MDUtils/README.md

 The functions above use the `InputInfo` struct for storing the data to be converted to metadata.
 It contains the following public fields:
-- ` TType *IType;`: this is a pointer to an object describing the type of the instruction.
+- ` TType *IType;`: this is a shared pointer to an object describing the type of the instruction.
   The only supported type is currently `FPType`, which describes a fixed point type, and is a subclass of `TType`.
   For further information on the member fields and functions of `FPType`, please refer to file `InputInfo.h`.
-- `Range *IRange;`: this is a pointer to an instance of the `Range` struct, which simply contains the lower and upper bounds of the variable's range as `double` fields.
+- `Range *IRange;`: this is a shared pointer to an instance of the `Range` struct, which simply contains the lower and upper bounds of the variable's range as `double` fields.
-- `double *IError;`: a pointer to a `double` containing the initial error for the current instruction/global variable.
+- `double *IError;`: a shared pointer to a `double` containing the initial error for the current instruction/global variable.

 All of these fields are optional: if they are assigned the value `nullptr`, the TAFFO `MetadataManager` will emit `i1 false` for them.